mjarkk/alfa-info-webapp/README.md

 if you have problems opening you'r site for the first time: press in your website ctrl + shift + i
 ![screenshot](http://i.imgur.com/wwSBQzN.png)

+## Bugs:
+- serviceworker doesn't delete rooster site. that means after 100+ times opening the site your cache is 10mb